 - General databases, such as Academic Search Complete, Lexis-Nexis, Infotrac, or ProQuest News, index popular articles and news.

 Use specialized databases to find peer-reviewed and popular articles.
 For access to peer-reviewed articles in Education and Psychology, use PsycInfo, Pubmed, ERIC, and Education Source.
 For articles in Social Welfare, use Sociological Abstracts, Social Service Abstracts, and Social Welfare Abstracts.
 For access to popular articles, use Academic Search Complete, Lexis-Nexis, and Project Muse.

-For a list of top cited scholarly journals in Education, Psychology or Social Welfare, check ISI's Journal Citation Reports.
+For a list of top cited scholarly journals in Education, Psychology or Social Research, check ISI's Journal Citation Reports.